 The following documents contain provisions which, through reference in this text, constitute provisions of the present document.

-● References are either specific (identified by date of publication, edition number, version number, etc.) or non-specific.
+- References are either specific (identified by date of publication, edition number, version number, etc.) or non-specific.

-● For a specific reference, subsequent revisions do not apply.
+- For a specific reference, subsequent revisions do not apply.

-● For a non-specific reference, the latest version applies.
+- For a non-specific reference, the latest version applies.
 In the case of a reference to a 3GPP document (including a GSM document), a non-specific reference implicitly refers to the latest version of that document in the same Release as the present document.

 [1] 3GPP TS 37.462: "UTRAN Iuant interface: Signalling transport".